Maan-Khedr-ENSF-300/museum-project-simba/README.md

 -Create museum database at local host

--user must be 'root;
+-user must be 'root'

--password must be 'admin
+-password must be 'admin'

 Here are the connection details: